HEA Leadership Summit

 More News

 The latest issue of our quarterly newsletter, Educator Connection, is here!
-This issue includes our available 2025 scholarships, for our upcoming events, and much more.
+This issue includes HEA Presents New AI Courses for Hawaii Educators, HEA/HSTA-Retired Special Education Micro Grant and much more.
 Look out for your copy in the mail, arriving this week!